‘The Challenge: Double Agents’ Spoilers: Who Goes Home In Episode 1?

 There is a possibility that Joseph doesn’t go home in Episode 1, but next week instead.
 Time will only tell when MTV reveals the format during the live airing this evening.

-Double Agents will also see the return of 90-minute episodes which were introduced earlier this year.
+Double Agents will also see the return of 90-minute episodes, which were introduced earlier this year.
 The series’ time slot has moved to 8 p.m.
 EST, one hour earlier than the seasons prior.
 The hit MTV show usually had to compete with Survivor for viewers and had always stuck to a later showing to keep from dropping in the ratings.
-Now that there is no Survivor season in sight, the show has moved up making many fans happy.
+Now that there is no Survivor season in sight, the show has moved up, making many fans happy.